endurantgames/cosmiclegends/src/skills.md

     - Roll [Politician]{.suspense}  to read the room.

     - **Edge Success:**
-      Your words and image will be put on the Internet with humiliating captions.
+      - Your words and image will be put on the Internet with humiliating captions.
+These memes will go viral.
-      People support you ... but for all the wrong reasons.
+      - People support you ... but for all the wrong reasons.
-      You draw the attention of the rich and powerful.
+      - You draw the attention of the rich and powerful.
-      It takes much more time than you thought it would.
+      - It takes much more time than you thought it would.
-      This action could get you "cancelled" online.
+      - This action could get you "cancelled" online.
-      Lose 1 Health or 1 Might.
+      - Lose 1 Health or 1 Might.

 Scientist
 :   You understand science.
 Not *science* of the real world, but